justin-stanley/SmartThings_Sockets_WebApp/readme.md

 2. You need an SSL certificate for the domain name.
 This is required by the ST Platform.

-3. You need a Dynamic DNS server to keep your domain name pointing at your network.
+3. You need a Dynamic DNS service to keep your domain name pointing at your network.

 4. You need to configure port forwarding on your router to direct outside traffic to your local server.